hsuhsuhsuhsuhsu/PythonCode/README.md

 ## Data Preprocessing - HouseForYou
   In "HouseForYou" project, we provide a Recommendations system for apartments.<br>
-  For data prepare and preprocess, we use python to crawled the data of store's location and we turn location into longitude and latitude,<br> and try to know the number of store that were nearby each apartment.<br>
+  For data prepare and preprocess, we use python to crawled the data of store's location and we turn location into longitude and latitude, and try to know the number of store that were nearby each apartment.<br>
   And we measured a score of house interior of every apartment depends on how much furniture inside the house.<br>